0xDiSk/NVMe-SSD-HDD-S.M.A.R.T-Monitoring/SECURITY.md

 # Security Policy

-## Supported Versions
+## Supported Scripts

-Which versions of your project are currently being supported with security updates and development?
+Which scripts of your project are currently being supported with security updates and development?

 | Script | Supported?          |
 | ------- | ------------------ |